 I do realize the risks of having surgery.
 I knew them all too well.
 I studied the infographic of VBAC vs RCS over and over.
 I read countless articles.
 There were greater risks to me.
 But that was OK.
 Risking my unborn child over me was just not acceptable, no matter how unlikely.
 The chance of me dying in surgery was far less likely than my baby dying if my uterus ruptured.

 I agonized over this decision for months.
 It ate away at me day after day, into the nights, and in my dreams.
 I scheduled my RSC with my OB just to secure a date.
 I put it as close to 40 weeks as possible.
 I wanted a VBAC the minute after I decided to have the first c-section… how could I doubt this now?
-There is a 99% chance that everything will be OK.
-But what if… what if….
+There was a 99% chance that everything will be OK.
+But what if… what if…

 In the end making the final decision was what was killing me.
 I ended up deciding to keep my scheduled date and if I went into labour I would maybe give the VBAC a shot, but I also might not.
 It would depend on my state of mind at the time.
 The closure of that decision allowed me to enjoy the last month of my pregnancy.
 The RCS date came and I went ahead with it.